airtai/faststream/.faststream_gen/kafka/message.md

     print(msg.headers)
 ```

-## Message Fields access
+## Message Fields Access

-But in the most cases you don't need all message fields, you need to know just a part of them.
+In most cases, you don't need all message fields; you need to know just a part of them.
 You can use [Context Fields access](../getting-started/context/fields.md) feature for this.

-For an example, you can get access to the `headers` like this:
+For example, you can get access to the `headers` like this:

 ```python hl_lines="6"
 from faststream import Context